Are You Eligible for a Lung Cancer Screening?

 Find out more about the increased risk for lung cancer among Black Americans

 The mission of the Lung Cancer Research Foundation is to improve lung cancer outcomes by funding research for the prevention, diagnosis, treatment and cure of lung cancer.
-This page is designed specifically to help Black Americans better understand their risk for lung cancer and how to work with their doctor to get a screening.
+This page is designated specifically to help Black and Hispanic/Latinx Americans better understand their risk for lung cancer and how to work with their doctor to get a screening.